adityachanna/Reasoning-Deepseek/README.md

 This section provides the specifics of the GRPO experiment, based on the provided code:

-- **Dataset**: The gsm8k dataset (from openai/gsm8k, 'main' split) was used.
-This dataset consists of grade school math word problems.
+- **Dataset**: The Optimized_Reasoning dataset (from Rombo-Org/Optimized_Reasoning, 'main' split) was used.
+This dataset consists of a reasoning dataset made with Deepseek R1.

 - **Prompting Format**: The model was prompted using the following system prompt:
   ```